18F/join.tts.gsa.gov/pages/positions/bucket-tts-designer-bilingual.md

 - Participate & lead design activities and work with teammates to coach others on those activities
 - Demonstrate genuine interest in the day-to-day activities that keep our government running

-**GS13 objectives for successful TTS Designers:**
-- Build inclusive, respectful partnerships with diverse groups of people
-- Participate in design activities and work effectively with cross-disciplinary teammates
-- Demonstrate genuine interest in the day-to-day activities that keep our government running

 ## Basic information

 **Location:**